Egypt's former spy chief says not backed by army

 A BROTHERHOOD MONOPOLY

-Suleiman said he was encouraged to run for the state's top post because he felt the Brotherhood's popularity has fallen due to "their determination to monopolise all posts."
+Suleiman said he was encouraged to run for the state's top post because he felt the Brotherhood's popularity has fallen due to "their determination to monopolies all posts."

 The current constitution that gave absolute powers to the president was suspended by the army shortly after the toppling of Mubarak.